swagger-api/swagger.io-docs/integrations/open-source.md

 Name | Description
 ---|---
+[a127](http://a127.io) | a127 is toolkit for modeling & building rich, enterprise-class APIs in Node.js on your laptop.
+The focal point of a127 is the Swagger 2.0 specification for defining and describing an API model.
+From the Swagger model you can generate clients, servers and interactive documentation for your API.
+From [@apigee](https://github.com/apigee)
+[api-spec-converter](https://github.com/lucybot/api-spec-converter) | A tool for converting from other API specification formats (e.g. I/O Docs and API Blueprint) to Swagger
 [blueoak-server](https://github.com/BlueOakJS/blueoak-server) | BlueOak Server maximizes the value of your Swagger API by using it to drive runtime behavior.
 [express-openapi](https://github.com/kogosoftwarellc/express-openapi) | An unopinionated openapi framework for express.
+[fleek-parser](https://github.com/fleekjs/fleek-parser) | A simple parser integrated with swagger on top of Koa.js [fleek-response](https://github.com/fleekjs/fleek-response) | A simple response library integrated with swagger on top of Koa.js
+[fleek-router](https://github.com/fleekjs/fleek-router) | A simple router integrated of swagger with Koa.js [fleek-validator](https://github.com/fleekjs/fleek-validator) | A simple validator integrated with swagger on top of Koa.js [fury-adapter-swagger](https://github.com/apiaryio/fury-adapter-swagger/) | Fury.js provides uniform interface to API description formats such as API Blueprint and Swagger. `fury-adapter-swagger` is an adapter for Swagger.
+[generator-swaggerize](https://github.com/krakenjs/generator-swaggerize) | Yeoman generator for krakenjs/swaggerize tools from [@PayPalDev](https://twitter.com/PayPalDev).
+[got-swag](https://github.com/mobilcom-debitel/got-swag) | A CLI and lib to run automated tests on Swagger-powered APIs.
+Supports monkey testing and customized test suites.
 [hapi-swaggered](https://github.com/z0mt3c/hapi-swaggered) | A hapi.js plugin to generate swagger v2.0 compliant specifications based on hapi routes and joi schemas.
-[fleek-router](https://github.com/fleekjs/fleek-router) | A simple router integrated of swagger with Koa.js [fleek-validator](https://github.com/fleekjs/fleek-validator) | A simple validator integrated with swagger on top of Koa.js [fleek-parser](https://github.com/fleekjs/fleek-parser) | A simple parser integrated with swagger on top of Koa.js [fleek-response](https://github.com/fleekjs/fleek-response) | A simple response library integrated with swagger on top of Koa.js
-[fury-adapter-swagger](https://github.com/apiaryio/fury-adapter-swagger/) | Fury.js provides uniform interface to API description formats such as API Blueprint and Swagger. `fury-adapter-swagger` is an adapter for Swagger.
-[hippie-swagger](https://github.com/cachecontrol/hippie-swagger) | API testing tool with automatic swagger assertions [swaggerize-express](https://github.com/krakenjs/swaggerize-express) | Design-driven RESTful apis with swagger and express from [@PayPalDev](https://twitter.com/PayPalDev).
-[oas-nodegen](https://github.com/capitalone/oas-nodegen) | A library for generating completely customizable code from the Open API Specification (FKA Swagger) RESTful API documentation using the scripting power of Node.js
+[hippie-swagger](https://github.com/cachecontrol/hippie-swagger) | API testing tool with automatic swagger assertions [oas-nodegen](https://github.com/capitalone/oas-nodegen) | A library for generating completely customizable code from the Open API Specification (FKA Swagger) RESTful API documentation using the scripting power of Node.js
+[pokemock](https://github.com/mobilcom-debitel/pokemock) | A mock server generated from an arbitrary Swagger file.
+Exports a set of customizable Express middlewares.
+[sails-swagger](https://github.com/tjwebb/sails-swagger) | A [Sails.js](http://sailsjs.org) plugin that generates a Swagger (v2.0) document from your application Models, Controllers, and Routes.
+Also see [swagger.balderdash.io](http://swagger.balderdash.io) for a Sails-themed Swagger UI.
+[swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc) | Takes JSDoc comments from any set of JavaScript files and generates a swagger specification file, that could be consumed by Swagger UI.
+Works also with CLI.
+[swagger-mongodb](https://github.com/kaizhu256/node-swagger-mongodb) | lightweight swagger-ui crud-api backed by mongodb [swagger-tools](https://github.com/apigee-127/swagger-tools) | Various Swagger tools for JavaScript including an API/CLI (conversion, validation, ...) and [Connect](https://github.com/senchalabs/connect) middleware for routing, validation, security and swagger-ui.
+[swaggerize-express](https://github.com/krakenjs/swaggerize-express) | Design-driven RESTful apis with swagger and express from [@PayPalDev](https://twitter.com/PayPalDev).
 [swaggerize-hapi](https://github.com/krakenjs/swaggerize-hapi) | Design-driven RESTful apis with swagger and hapi from [@PayPalDev](https://twitter.com/PayPalDev).
-[generator-swaggerize](https://github.com/krakenjs/generator-swaggerize) | Yeoman generator for krakenjs/swaggerize tools from [@PayPalDev](https://twitter.com/PayPalDev).
 [swagmock](https://github.com/subeeshcbabu/swagmock) | Mock data generator for swagger api.
 Generates mock request and response according to swagger api specification of your application.
 [Examples](https://github.com/subeeshcbabu/swagmock/blob/master/docs/EXAMPLES.md)
-[a127](http://a127.io) | a127 is toolkit for modeling & building rich, enterprise-class APIs in Node.js on your laptop.
-The focal point of a127 is the Swagger 2.0 specification for defining and describing an API model.
-From the Swagger model you can generate clients, servers and interactive documentation for your API.
-From [@apigee](https://github.com/apigee)
-[swagger-tools](https://github.com/apigee-127/swagger-tools) | Various Swagger tools for JavaScript including an API/CLI (conversion, validation, ...) and [Connect](https://github.com/senchalabs/connect) middleware for routing, validation, security and swagger-ui.
+[Swagger Express Middleware](https://github.com/BigstickCarpet/swagger-express-middleware/#swagger-express-middleware) | Swagger middleware and mocks for Express.js
 [Swagger Parser](https://github.com/BigstickCarpet/swagger-parser#swagger-parser) | Parses, validates, and dereferences JSON/YAML Swagger specs in Node and browsers
-[Swagger Express Middleware](https://github.com/BigstickCarpet/swagger-express-middleware/#swagger-express-middleware) | Swagger middleware and mocks for Express.js
-[swagger-mongodb](https://github.com/kaizhu256/node-swagger-mongodb) | lightweight swagger-ui crud-api backed by mongodb [api-spec-converter](https://github.com/lucybot/api-spec-converter) | A tool for converting from other API specification formats (e.g. I/O Docs and API Blueprint) to Swagger
-[sails-swagger](https://github.com/tjwebb/sails-swagger) | A [Sails.js](http://sailsjs.org) plugin that generates a Swagger (v2.0) document from your application Models, Controllers, and Routes.
-Also see [swagger.balderdash.io](http://swagger.balderdash.io) for a Sails-themed Swagger UI.
-[got-swag](https://github.com/mobilcom-debitel/got-swag) | A CLI and lib to run automated tests on Swagger-powered APIs.
-Supports monkey testing and customized test suites.
-[pokemock](https://github.com/mobilcom-debitel/pokemock) | A mock server generated from an arbitrary Swagger file.
-Exports a set of customizable Express middlewares.

 #### Perl